ITU-DASYALab/Exquisitor/README.md

 Exquisitor is a large scale multimodal interactive learning approach.
-It uses an approximate high-dimensional index with a linear SVM classifier to facilitate rapid interactive feedback rounds for very large collections using modest computing resources.
+It uses an approximate high-dimensional index with a linear SVM classifier to facilitate rapid interactive feedback rounds for large multimedia collections using modest computing resources.

 ```